GD(LOCAL) - COMMUNITY USE OF COLLEGE DISTRICT FACILITIES

 [For use by employees or employee organizations, see DGD.
 For use by students and registered student organizations, see FLAA.]

-To request permission to meet on College District premises, interested community members or organizations shall file a written request with the vice chancellor of administrative affairs in accordance with administrative procedures.
+To request permission to meet on College District premises, interested community members or organizations shall file a written request with the dean of administrative services in accordance with administrative procedures.

 The community members or organization making the request shall indicate that they have read and understand the policies and rules governing use of College District facilities and that they will abide by those rules.